-The Co-operative has a short-term overdraft facility of \$350,000 (2019: \$350,000).
-The Co-operative has sufficient funds to finance its operations and maintains these facilities primarily to allow the Co-operative to take advantage of favourable credit union financing opportunities.
-The Co-operative had a \$20.0m wholesale funding facility with IOOF, with a Board approved limit of \$10.0m, but this was withdrawn by IOOF during the year in response to the COVID-19 pandemic and maturing tranches were repaid as they fell due.
+The Co-operative has a short-term overdraft facility of \$350,000 (2020: \$350,000).
+The Co-operative has sufficient funds to finance its operations and maintains these facilities primarily to allow the Co-operative to take advantage of favourable short-term funding when required.
+The Co-operative has a \$2.7m term funding facility with the Reserve Bank of Australia.